 I don’t remember what happened next, as I was too excited about the fact that in a few minutes I would emerge a new person.
 I don’t remember if my mom uttered any words along the lines of “oh no” or “what have I done?”
 If she didn’t, she should have, because as I stood up and moved over to the mirror, filled with anticipation and fear, I had learned that, due to a combination of lack of experience and wisdom from my sister gone awry, my mom had given me a mullet.

 I burst into tears as I was forced to come to terms with my new identity.
-I might have even called my dad to tell him about the horrible act his recent ex wife had just committed.
-I looked to my little, 8 year old sister for comfort, as if she possessed the ability to legitimately comfort me in a time of such despair.
+I might have even called my dad to tell him about the horrible act his recent ex-wife had just committed.
+I looked to my 8-year-old sister for comfort, as if she possessed the ability to comfort me in a time of such despair.

-The next day I got ready for school, but instead of proudly grooming my new perfectly cut bangs, I put a wide cotton headband on and swooped the botched bangs to the top of my head,securing it with 25 bobby pins on each side.
+The next morning as I got ready for school, instead of proudly grooming my new perfectly cut bangs, I put a wide cotton headband on and swooped the botched bangs to the top of my head, securing it with 25 bobby pins on each side.
 It was dramatic gesture I was hoping would display just how terrible of a situation I was in.
 My poor mother.
 I wore that headband with bobby pins, though usually only about 3 on each side, for six months.

 You think I would have learned my lesson.

-From middle school on, my hair pretty much went untouched apart from a Japanese chemical straightening process and a few too many school dance up-do’s inspired by Taylor Swift’s early career.
+From middle school on, my hair went mostly untouched, apart from a Japanese chemical straightening process and a few too many school dance up-do’s inspired by Taylor Swift’s early career.
 It wasn’t until after college that I thought about cutting my long hair.
-But like the mullet and the tattoo on my ribcage, I wanted shorter hair immediately.
+But like the mullet and the tattoo on my ribcage, I wanted it immediately.
 The next day on my lunch break at the retail store I managed in Westwood, CA, I went across the street to the Aveda hair school and paid them $20 to cut six inches off my hair.
 The result was a beautiful, perfectly cut long bob, or a lob, as it was coined.

 It wasn’t that bad, and I wasn’t that upset, but I knew it had to be fixed.
-Instead of going to a professional like you were hoping I would at this point, I had Rachael take a stab at it.
-Yeah, Rachael, the accomplice to my mullet.
-I showed her pictures, “this is what I want, this is what I want, this is what I don’t want” as we scanned through my iPhone library.
+Instead of going to a professional like you were maybe hoping I would at this point, I had Rachael take a stab at it.
+Yes, Rachael, the accomplice to my mullet.
+I showed her pictures, “This is what I want, this is what I want, this is what I don’t want,” as we scrolled through my iPhone library.
 “Whatever you do, don’t cut it above this point.”
 I motioned to a length between my shoulders and chin.
 I had never had short hair.

 As I do with most stressful and upsetting events in my life, I burst into tears.
-I went outside and had a cigarette as I sent desperate and emotional pictures to my friends looking for reassurance.
+I went outside to smoke a cigarette as I sent desperate and emotional pictures to my friends looking for reassurance.
 I was as nightmarish then as I sound now.

 My hair was short, uneven, and I was going to Ohio to meet my boyfriends entire family in two days.
 With few options in front of me, I grew confident in the mini-ponytail and microscopic bun, these hairstyles imitating the role the cotton headband once played, hiding my regretful decision until it grew out.

-To fix the cheap cut I went to a cheaper Spanish barber in my Brooklyn neighborhood.
-For 15 bucks she evened out the ends, and that night I had my friend who was staying with me from out of town make it a little more shaggy and natural.
+To fix the cheap cut I went to a place called Luxury Cut where, for $15, a girl evened out my ends, and that night I had my friend who was staying with me from out of town make it a little more shaggy and natural.

 Maybe after all of my horrible hair experiences, I’ve simply come to realize that it’s only hair, and as much as it feels like the world is going to end with a bad cut, it will grow back.
 Maybe I like the excitement or the mystery of how it will turn out, or the adventurous idea of my boyfriend suggesting we take a shot and have him trim my ends.
 Maybe like all my bad hair cuts, one day I’ll grow out of my over trusting qualities.
 But right now?
 I could really use a trim.
 Wanna come over?
 I’ll give you 20 bucks.